JuliaPy/SymPy.jl/README.md

-The `SymPy` package  (`http://sympy.org/`)  is a Python library for symbolic mathematics.
+SymPy  (`http://sympy.org/`)  is a Python library for symbolic mathematics.

-With the excellent `PyCall` package of `julia`, one has access to the many features of `SymPy` from within a `Julia` session.
+With the excellent `PyCall` package of `julia`, one has access to the many features of the SymPy library from within a `Julia` session.

-This `SymPy` package provides a light interface for _some_ of the features of `SymPy` that makes working with `SymPy` objects a bit easier.
+This `SymPy` package provides a light interface for  the features of the SymPy library that makes working with SymPy objects a bit easier.

 The [tutorial](examples/tutorial.md) provides an overview.
-It is viewable as an `IJulia` notebook [here](http://nbviewer.ipython.org/github/jverzani/SymPy.jl/blob/sympylite/examples/tutorial.ipynb).
-In addition, most of the SymPy tutorial has the `julia` counterparts illustrated starting from [index.html](http://htmlpreview.github.io/?https://github.com/jverzani/SymPy.jl/blob/sympylite/examples/index.html)
+It is viewable as an `IJulia` notebook [here](http://nbviewer.ipython.org/github/JuliaPy/SymPy.jl/blob/master/examples/tutorial.ipynb).
+In addition, most of the SymPy tutorial has the `julia` counterparts illustrated starting from [index.html](http://htmlpreview.github.io/?https://github.com/JuliaPy/SymPy.jl/blob/master/examples/index.html)

 ### Installation

-To use this package, both `Python` and its `SymPy` library must be installed on your system.
-If `PyCall` is installed using `Conda` (which is the default if no system `python` is found), then the underlying `SymPy` library will be installed via `Conda` when the package is first loaded.
-Otherwise, installing both `Python` and `SymPy` (which also requires `mpmath`) can be done by other means.
+To use this package, both Python and its SymPy library must be installed on your system.
+If `PyCall` is installed using `Conda` (which is the default if no system `python` is found), then the underlying SymPy library will be installed via `Conda` when the package is first loaded.
+Otherwise, installing both Python and the SymPy library (which also requires mpmath) can be done by other means.
-In this case, the `Anaconda` distribution is suggested, as it provides a single installation of `Python` that includes `SymPy` and many other scientific libraries that can be profitably accessed within `Julia` via `PyCall`.
-(Otherwise, install `Python` then download the `sympy` library from https://github.com/sympy/sympy/releases and install.)
+In this case, the `Anaconda` distribution is suggested, as it provides a single installation of Python that includes SymPy and many other scientific libraries that can be profitably accessed within `Julia` via `PyCall`.
+(Otherwise, install Python then download the SymPy library from https://github.com/sympy/sympy/releases and install.)

 ## The `PyCall` interface to `SymPy`

-The only point to this package is that using `PyCall` to access `SymPy` is somewhat cumbersome.
-The following is how one would define a symbolic value `x`, take its sine, then evaluate at `pi`, say:
+The only point to this package is that using `PyCall` to access SymPy is somewhat cumbersome.
+The following is how one would define a symbolic value `x`, take its sine, then evaluate the symboic expression for `x` equal `pi`, say:

 ```
 using PyCall
-sympy = pyimport("sympy")
+sympy = pyimport("sympy")  #
-x = sympy.Symbol("x")
+x = sympy.Symbol("x")      # PyObject x
-y = sympy.sin(x)
+y = sympy.sin(x)           # PyObject sin(x)
-z = y.subs(x, sympy.pi)
+z = y.subs(x, sympy.pi)    # PyObject 0
-convert(Float64, z)
+convert(Float64, z)        # 0.0
 ```

+The `sympy` object imported on the second line provides the access to much of SymPy's functionality, allowing access to functions (`sympy.sin`), properties, modules (`sympy`), and classes (`sympy.Symbol`, `sympy.Pi`).
+The `Symbol` and `sin` operations are found within the imported `sympy` module and, as seen, are referenced with `Python`'s dot call syntax, as implemented in `PyCall` through a specialized `getproperty` method.

-The `Symbol` and `sin` function of `SymPy` are found within the imported `sympy` object.
-They may be referenced with `Python`'s dot notation.
-Similarly, the `subs` method of the `y` object may be accessed with Python's dot nottation using PyCall's `getproperty` overload to call the method.
-The call above substitutes a value of `sympy.pi` for `x`.
+SymPy's functionality is also found through methods bound to an object of a certain class.
+The `subs` method of the `y` object is an example.
+Such methods are also accessed with Python's dot-call syntax.
+The call above substitutes a value of `sympy.pi` for the symbolic variable `x`.
 This leaves the object as a `PyObject` storing a number which can be brought back into `julia` through conversion, in this case through an explicit `convert` call.

-Alternatively, `PyCall` now has a `*` method, so this could be done with
+Alternatively, `PyCall` now has a `*` method, so the above could also be done with:

 ```
 x = sympy.Symbol("x")